openzfsonosx/zfs/README.md

 License
 =======

+This program is copyrighted by me, because I wrote it.
 This program is licensed under the "3-clause BSD" License.
-See the LICENSE.md file for details.
+See the BSD.LICENSE.md file for details.
+If desired, it is also licensed under the CDDL OpenSolaris license, see OPENSOLARIS.LICENSE.txt for details.
+Other licenses are available on request.